MMongelli99/spotify-top-track-history/README.md

 # spotify-top-track-history
-An improvement on the "On Repeat" playlist Spotify creates for its users, this creates a playlist called "On Repeat Forever" which continuously adds your top tracks from the past and your current ones, updating it as often as you run the script.
+An improvement on the "On Repeat" playlist Spotify creates for its users.
+This program creates a rolling playlist called "On Repeat Forever," which adds your top tracks from the past when the playlist is created, then continuously appends your current top tracks as time goes on.
+Updating of the playlist occurs as often as you run the script.
+Simply fill out your credentials in the credentials.py file then run $ python3 main.py.